Obscene gesture: Middle finger

 In some Arab countries, especially Egypt, the middle finger is lowered towards the palm and pointed towards someone, while all other fingers are kept straight.
-It could be considered the opposite movement of the tradition middle finger gesture, but it serves the same purpose and meaning.
+It could be considered the opposite movement of the traditional middle finger gesture, but it serves the same purpose and meaning.

+In July 2025, in an Australian rugby league match between the Canterbury-Bankstown Bulldogs and the Wests Tigers (two clubs with large Middle Eastern fanbases due to their location in Greater Western Sydney) in the National Rugby League (NRL), several Tigers players celebrated a try in front of Bulldogs fans using the gesture, dubbed by the Australian media as the "Arab middle finger" or khawd (خوض).
+The gesture was criticised by many fans as being obscene, unsportsmanlike and disrespectful.

 Biting the thumb

-In Elizabethan England this gesture was performed by placing the tip of the thumb behind the front teeth and flicking it forward.
+In Elizabethan England, this gesture was performed by placing the tip of the thumb behind the front teeth and flicking it forward.
 It can be interpreted as being equivalent to giving someone the middle finger or challenging to a fight.
 This version is still in use in some countries.

 In William Shakespeare's play Romeo and Juliet, Capulet's servant Sampson starts a fight by "biting his thumb" at Abram, Montague's servant.

 Okay gesture

 While widespread use of the OK gesture has granted it an international connotation of assent, it also bears negative, vulgar, or offensive meanings in parts of the Middle East and the Mediterranean regions.
 In contrast to Japan's use of the expression to represent coins and wealth, the gesture's "O" shape stands for "zero" meaning "worth nothing" in France, Belgium, and Tunisia.

 In many Mediterranean countries such as Turkey, Tunisia, and Greece, as well as in the Middle East, parts of Germany, and several South American countries, the gesture may be interpreted as a vulgar expression resembling a human anus, either as an insult ("You are an asshole"), or an offensive, homophobic reference to homosexuality and the act of sodomy.
-In Brazil it can be synonymous with giving someone the middle finger.
+In Brazil, it can be synonymous with giving someone the middle finger.

 In the Arab world, this sign represents the evil eye, and is used as a curse, sometimes in conjunction with verbal condemnation.

+In the 2010s, the gesture began to develop a vulgar connotation in the United States as a white power symbol, with the three upheld fingers resemble a W and the circle made with the thumb and forefinger resemble the head of a P, together standing for "White Power".

+Pinching finger gesture

+In South Korea, starting around 2021 with the finger pinching conspiracy theory, the pinching finger gesture started to be considered an expression of misandry by the proponents of the conspiracy theory as the gesture is the symbol of Megalia, meant to mock to the allegedly small size of Korean men's penises.

+Several notable companies and officials have issued formal apologies or other types of responses when the gesture was found in their materials.